 With the availability of a wide variety of support services, many individuals with mental health disorders successfully complete college and university.
 If you're wondering how you will manage your mental health issue while working toward your diploma or degree, create a plan for how you will take care of your mental health while completing your education and enjoying everything that student life has to offer.

 - Find out if your school offers any mental health services and, if not, ask for a referral to a local service provider.

 - If you're moving away from home, decide whether you will continue to work with your existing doctor or service provider (via the phone, etc.), or whether you will find a new provider.
 Ask your school for referrals and meet with a few providers to find one that you feel comfortable with.

-- Find out about the other services your school offers that could be helpful to you.
-Are there support services that can help you with your school work?
+- Find out about the other services your school offers that could be supporting to you.
+Are there services that can support you with your school work?
 Is there a nutritionist on campus, or does your school have a gym or offer fitness classes?
 Are there any clubs or other social groups or activities you can get involved with?

 - Develop a network of support on campus, whether you talk to your roommate, a friend, or a school counsellor, and be sure to stay in touch with whomever it is that you usually confide in, back at home.